 My research and teaching are interdisciplinary and consider the dynamics of conflict and social change.
 Working primarily in the field of research-creation, my projects explore the relations between visual culture and martial politics as well as how communities craft creative modes of relationality and survival in response to practices of state securitization.
-I sit on the steering committee of the Centre for Research on Security Practices here at WLU and have several projects related to critical security studies:
+I have several ongoing research projects in the field of critical security studies.

 In addition to my academic work, I curate aesthetic projects that archive the ways in which visual encounters with conflict and loss and emerge as new forms of futurity, materiality and placemaking.
 You can read more about my research-creation projects and art writing on my personal website.